Course Code: CKE67 or CKE59

 Application for this programme is on-line at www.pac.ie/ucc.

 Programme codes are CKE59 (120 credit route) or CKE67 (60 credit route) for 2017/2018.
-The closing date for applications is May 5th 2017.
+The closing date has been extended to 2 June, 2017.
 Please note that if all places are not filled there may be an extended closing date.
 This will be updated accordingly on the PAC application site and on this site page.
 For full details of the application procedure click How to apply.

 Please note you will be required to answer specific additional/supplementary questions as part of the online applications process for this programme.
 A copy of these additional/supplementary questions is available to view here: CKE59AdditionalQuestions (52kB) and CKE67AdditionalQuestions (94kB)